sirech/talk-applications-instead-of-libraries/presentation.md

 ???

+- another way to see it is focusing on vertical domains
-- a vertical domain split fits better the boundaries of our team
+- a vertical domain split fits better the boundaries of the team I was on

 ---